shimul-chaudhary/nextgen-recruit/README.md

 ---

-## Team Members
-- Shimul Chaudhary
-- Nithin Reddy
-- Prachi Sethi
-- Shivam Sharma

----

-Feel free to replace the placeholders with the actual names of your team members.

-## Contact Information
-For any inquiries or support regarding this project, feel free to contact us at nextgenrecruiter@gmail.com.

----

 ## Acknowledgments
 - This project utilizes various open-source libraries and APIs, without which it would not be possible.
 - Special thanks to the developers and contributors of these tools for their valuable contributions to the open-source community.

 ---

-Thank you for using the Next Gen Recruiter chatbot!
+Thank you for using the Generative AI Recruitement Copilot Recruiter chatbot!
 We hope it helps streamline your interview screening process effectively.